martbetz/martbetz.github.io/linux-trouble-shooting.md

 **Issue:**

-- The database signatures fail to update.
+- the database signatures fail to update

 **Solution:**